kroq-gar78/vtari-2600/README.md

 To reset the game press `z`.
 To select the game press `x`.

+To play as the second player, hold down LSHFT.

 You will need to reset (and possibly select) to start Space Invaders.
 Movement is (strangely) reversed in this game.